datacamp-content-public/courses-r-from-scratch/chapter3.md

 `NA` is R's code meaning "Not available".
 For our case, some countries (rows) had no data available for health expenditure per capita from 2012 through 2016.

-What are these last two countries, that do not have this data?

 Use the R Console to show the last 6 rows in the data frame with `tail(gender_data)`.
 Look at the `health_exp_per_cap` column.